Why Small Traumas Still Leave a Big Impact: EMDR Therapist in Carlsbad, CA for Accumulated Stress

 The Weight of Small Traumas

 Unlike major traumas—accidents or loss—“small” traumas, often called “small t” traumas, are quieter: a parent’s criticism, a friend’s betrayal, or relentless academic pressure.
 Alone, they might seem forgettable, but they accumulate like pebbles in a backpack, weighing you down.
 Your brain, especially in youth, is highly sensitive, storing these moments as emotional imprints.
 Over time, they can fuel anxiety, self-doubt, or physical tension—like a tight chest or restless sleep—without a clear cause.
 These reactions aren’t overblown; they’re your brain and body signaling unresolved stress.
-EMDR helps untangle this buildup, offering a path to release its hold.
+EMDR therapy helps untangle this buildup, offering a path to release its hold.

 What Is EMDR Therapy?